 A spectacularly beautiful country with tons to offer, Vietnam is a great place to visit if you want your money to go far.
 Accommodation is cheap while still being clean and comfortable, the local food is some of the best in the world and is available for next to nothing, and getting around by bus will save plenty of money.

 The northern city of Hanoi is as crazy and bustling as Southeast Asian cities get, and while your senses may get a stern test, the energy, the sights, the smells, and the sounds of Hanoi will stick with you forever.
 Halong Bay tours can be really cheap, really pricey, and anywhere in between, so shop around and do some research.
-There are a lot of scams out there, so going with a reputable company like Ocean Tours is a good idea, even if it costs a bit more.
+There are a lot of scams out there, so going with a reputable company (we used Ocean Tours for ours and had an excellent time) is a good idea, even if it costs a bit more.

 If going to Halong with a more expensive tour, it’s not difficult to balance your budget during a cheap stay in Hanoi.
 A bed can cost as little as $5, while a private room with bath can be as cheap as $20.
 Just wandering the narrow, winding streets and markets of the Old Quarter really gives travelers a feel for the city and Vietnamese culture.
 Hanging out at the park surrounding Hoan Kiem Lake, while watching the people and traffic and taking pictures, is a great free activity.
 And the food, my God, the food.
 Stop in a random alleyway for an absurdly cheap, steaming bowl of pho, then look for small shops with Bia Hoi signs and wash it all down with a 25 cent beer.
 That’s right, 25 cents!

 Saigon (Ho Chi Minh City)-Mekong Delta